Skip to content

 Skip forward in time and enter our protagonist, Shevek, a brilliant physicist from anarchist, collectivist Anarres who is trying to develop a temporal theory for the greater good of both the Anarresti and humanity throughout the galaxies.
 Unfortunately, he discovers that aspects of his fledging hypotheses conflict with the prevailing political mores of Anarres, and like all open-minded truth-seekers on the scent of something intriguing, he begins to face censorship.

 After a stint in the Anarresti gulag, Shevek renounces his homeland by accepting a scholarship to develop his theory further at a prestigious university in A-Io on Urras, fleeing Anarres a traitor.
-But alas, ever more disillusioned Shevek comes to discover that Urras really is a capitalist, patriarchal hellhole after all, and the A-Ionians only want to get their grubby capitalist hands on his physics.
+But alas, ever more disillusioned Shevek comes to discover that Urras really is a capitalist, patriarchal hellhole after all, and the A-Ionians only want to get their grubby materialist hands on his physics.
 Teaming up with underground revolutionaries in A-Io, Shevek leaks his science patent-free and abandons Urras.
 The novel closes with Shevek Anarres-bound aboard a spaceship belonging to the Hainish, a very ancient people from another faraway planet.
 Here Shevek meets Ketho, a young Hainishman making his first journey to Anarres intrigued by the idealism of its utopian anarchism.
 The world-weary Shevek tries to caution Ketho against the heartbreak of believing in Anarres, of believing in anything.

 And now with all this context, we arrive at the line I can’t seem to help but carry with me – young Ketho’s wise response to Shevek: